PSMA PET/CT as a predictive tool for sub-regional importance estimates in the parotid gland: Discussion:

+The incidence of head and neck cancers in patients under the age of 45 has increased sharply in the last two decades due to a rise in oropharyngeal cancers caused by the human papillomavirus (HPV) \cite{Sturgis2007, Mehanna2012}, and xerostomia remains a common side effect for head-and-neck cancer patients \cite{ma}.
+Xerostomia leads to significant reductions in self-assessed quality-of-life scores \cite{cassolato2003xerostomia, pedersen2002saliva, ekstrom2019saliva, villa2011dental}, and is largely a result of radiation received in salivary glands during radiotherapy.
+Dose to the the parotid glands is the greatest risk factor for post-treatment xerostomia \cite{chambers}.
+The current standard of care is to minimize the whole-mean dose to parotid glands \cite{deasy}, despite evidence of intra-gland functional variability \cite{clark_2018, han, buettner_2012, vanluijk_2015}.
+Advancements in the understanding of intra-parotid gland functional heterogeneity and the ability to predict relative subregional importance using PSMA PET has the potential application of creating and testing new salivary gland dose constraints for radiotherapy treatment planning.

+The results of this study support the potential utility of using PSMA PET/CT for designing relative-importance based dose constraints that can be validated in clinical studies.
+Radiomic features appear to be particularly useful for predicting importance, and will likely play a central role in future studies which aim to develop population-level or patient-specific dose constraints whose efficacy can be validated in a clinical study.

 Our data set was small, comprised of only 60 parotid glands from 30 patients.
 This necessitated the double cross validation methodology used for model development, where the test set was rotated through, along with inner validation sets for each, to determine model parameters.
-Outer test sets had no influence on model development and were used to independently test the models predictive accuracy of all sub-regions.
-Clark et al.'s \cite{clark_2018} importance regions are biased towards low numbers, with only a few regions of high importance.
-We believe double cross-validation is warranted in this case to help mitigate biased error estimates for different importance values.
+Outer test sets had no influence on model development and were used to independently test the models predictive accuracy of all subregions.
+The majority of Clark et al.'s \cite{clark_2018} subregions have low relative importance, with only a few regions having high relative importance.
+As a result of this behaviour, double cross-validation was warranted to help mitigate biased error estimates when validating with high importance values that were not adequately represented in the training set.
+As all PSMA PET/CT images in this dataset were acquired on a single scanner, top performing parameters found in this study should not necessarily be expected to match those found in future model-building studies using external datasets.